 - Cambrian College's Pre-Health Sciences Pathway to Advanced Diplomas and Degrees (PHPG) program is the designed preferred preparatory program for admission to Cambrian College's limited enrolment Health Sciences programs.
 Limited enrolment programs are identified within the detailed program descriptions.
 The minimum GPA and grades required for successful admission will be determined by the quality and quantity of the applicant pool.

 - Current Standard First Aid Certificate

-- Must obtain a valid Ontario Class "F" driver's license prior to December 31 of the enrolled year (F class preferred and required for career employment)
+- Must obtain a valid Ontario Class "G" driver's license prior to December 31 of the enrolled year (F class preferred and required for career employment)

 - Criminal record check (Vulnerable Sector Screening included) to satisfy the requirements of the Ambulance Act (prior to Dec.
 31 of enrolled year).